TES3MP/CoreScripts/tutorials/Asynchronicity.md

 ## Basics
 Some of the CoreScript functions require you to run them inside a coroutine.
 To be able to pause execution of the current function, and then return to it, there must be some overlaying thread, to which we can `yield` during the pause.
 Otherwise there would be nothing that could resume execution in any case.

+CoreScripts provides a global table `async' ([link to source](../scripts/async.lua)) to help with using asynchronous functions, which is described below.

 If you are using functions such as `fileClient.SaveAsync`, `timers.WaitAsync`, `postgresClient.QueryAsync` or `threadHandler.SendAsync`, you should wrap them in a coroutine:
 ```Lua
 customEventHooks.registerHandler("OnServerPostInit", function()